 Yes.
 Our state anti-discrimination law, known as the Washington Law Against Discrimination (WLAD), clearly prohibits discrimination because of “gender expression or identity.”

 The WLAD protects people from discrimination based on gender expression or actual or perceived gender identity.
 This protection includes, but is not limited to, the following areas:

-- Public accommodations (i.e., places that serve the public), including restaurants, hotels, and public schools;
+- Places of public accommodation (i.e., places that serve the public), including restaurants, hotels, and public schools;

 - Housing, including the renting, buying, and selling of homes;

-- Employment in public workplaces and private workplaces with eight or more employees;
+- Employment, specifically in state, municipal, and private workplaces with eight or more employees;

 - Credit transactions, including loans and credit cards; and